 “Can I get a refund?” – A question that no retailer wants to hear, the automatic guarantee of a refund by a merchant has become ingrained into 21st century America.
 From expensive jewelry to small ticket items, purchased in person or over the web, the ability to return goods to merchants in exchange for a customer’s money back goes almost unquestioned.
 But many merchants do not wish to offer refunds over frustrations of the costs involved.
-When a customer cannot obtain a refund directly from a merchant, they begin the process called a chargeback.
+When a customer cannot obtain a refund directly from a merchant, they begin the process called a chargeback automation.
 In a perfect business world there would be no refunds, no chargebacks.
-But we are inhabitants of an imperfect world working in an imperfect marketplace, and chargebacks happen all the time.
+But we are inhabitants of an imperfect world working in an imperfect marketplace, and online payment chargebacks happen all the time.
 Why they happen, how they happen and what to do about it is going to be covered in this three part series.

 Chargebacks vs. Refunds Defined

 What is chargeback vs. refund, and how do these two differ?
-To answer this question, we first need describe what a refund is and then define a chargeback.
+To answer this question, we first need describe what a refund is and then define a chargeback fraud types.
 A refund is a remittance of funds from a merchant to customer most commonly defined as the returning of cash from a merchant in exchange for the return of goods by the consumer.
 A refund can be for any purpose, from non-shipment of goods to a defect in the product.
 But regardless of why a refund is initiated, it is always between the business and its customer.

-A chargeback by nature is a far less desirable route for a merchant in an already frustrating ordeal.
+A merchant chargeback by nature is a far less desirable route for a merchant in an already frustrating ordeal.
 A chargeback is defined as when a consumer contacts its credit card company or bank to complain about a merchant and ask the credit card company or bank to issue them a refund directly.
 If a refund is issued by the credit card company or bank to the consumer, the funds are forcibly taken from the merchant.
 To add insult to injury, the merchant is then hit with a chargeback fee on top of the lost goods by the merchant.

 Before we continue with more definitions of what is and is not a chargeback, laying out exactly what the chargeback procedure steps are is an important development.
 On average, a chargeback has about 6 to 8 different steps on its path from customer initiation to bank/merchant resolution.
 Below is a well written chargeback path from the website Dalpay.com that helps illustrate how the typical chargeback develops.